telosnetwork/telos-oracle-scripts/README.md

 ### onRequestFailure

-The `onRequestFailure(error)` callback will be called after a failed HTTP request to a configured service (see configuration above).
+The `onRequestFailure(error)` callback will be called after a failed HTTP request to services defined in the configuration (see updaters > delphi > services above).

 ```
     onRequestFailure(updater, id, response){